Landover, Maryland: Economy

 Eight O'Clock Coffee's coffee production plant is located in Landover.
 Giant Food has its headquarters in a location in unincorporated Prince George's County in the Ardwick Industrial Park area, near Landover.
 The Giant Food Headquarters is located next to the New Carrollton Metro Station.
 It is served by the F13 metrobus shuttle that goes from the Cheverly Metro station to Washington Business Park.

 Arts and culture

 Beall's Pleasure and Ridgley Methodist Episcopal Church are listed on the National Register of Historic Places.
 A Harlem Renaissance Festival occurs at Kentland-Columbia Park Community Center in Landover every year in May.
 In 2014, the National Archives for Black Women's History was controversially relocated from Washington, D.C., to 3300 Hubbard Road in Landover.

 Sports

-FedExField is a football stadium for the Washington Commanders of the National Football League in the neighboring CDP of Summerfield and has a Landover postal address.
+Northwest Stadium is a football stadium for the Washington Commanders of the National Football League in the neighboring CDP of Summerfield and has a Landover postal address.
 (See also Raljon, Maryland.)
 The Washington Wizards and Washington Capitals used to play in Landover's Capital Centre (later known as the US Airways Arena) before moving to the Capital One Arena, inside D.C itself.
 The arena was demolished in 2002.

 The Prince George's Sports & Learning Complex is also in Summerfield CDP, located on approximately 80 acre adjacent to FedExField.